luftaquila/fsk-energymeter/README.md

 #### 1. FSK-EEM USB Mass Storage takes too long to be mounted on the host
 The FSK-EEM uses the STM32F401, which implements a USB Full Speed PHY.
 It is decades-old technology with a maximum transfer speed of 12 Mbit/s.
 However, in the real world, the actual speed is around 4 Mbit/s or 0.5 MB/s.

 When you plug the FSK-EEM device, the host(PC) will try to load the FAT table of the SDMMC into its memory.
-The size of the FAT32 FAT table is around 8 MB, so it will take ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
+The size of the FAT32 FAT table is around 8 MB, so it took ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
 This is a hardware limitation in exchange of the lower cost.

 The RTC sync or record delete functions will work immediately regardless of this limit.